Steen Krarup Jensen

 Steen Krarup Jensen has worked with marble and granite and been experimenting with a lot of other materials in mobiles and assemblages.
 He is also one of the two inventors of the asphaltophone (see musical road).

 Steen Krarup Jensen was the founder of Danske Billedkunstneres Fagforening, a union of Danish sculptors.
 In connection to that, he became famous in 1981 when he blew up a sculpture with dynamite as a protest against the living conditions of Danish sculptors.

 As a writer he has written a large number of texts for variety shows, songs and newspaper chronicles.

 In 2007, Steen Krarup Jensen and composer Jakob Freud-Magnus won a Danish contest by writing a suggestion for a new national anthem.

-Steen Krarup Jensen is the father of jazz musician Simon Jensen.
+Steen Krarup Jensen is the father of jazz musician Simon Jensen and poet Anna Krarup Jensen.